suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 # Add Maps to the Front End

-To render a map within our front end we will be using another third party library, `react-map-0gl`.
+To render a map within our front end, we will be using another third party library, `react-map-0gl`.

 ```shell